robertfmath/Create-Intro-Cards/README.md

 - Pillow
 - ipykernel

 For a full list of dependencies&mdash;both direct and transitive&mdash;please refer to the provided `requirements.txt` file.
-The `requirements-dev.txt` file provides additional dependencies for development — namely Black, docformatter, Sphinx, and pypdf.
+The `requirements-dev.txt` file provides additional dependencies for development&mdash;namely Ruff, docformatter, Sphinx, and pypdf.

 ## Installation

-With Python 3.11+, simply run:
+With Python 3.11+ installed, simply run:

 ```bash
 pip install create-intro-cards